Sebamun/FYS3150_Projects/Project3/README.md

 ## Code

-We have used the following programming languages and packages:
+We have used the following programming languages and packages: <br />

  Markup : * C++
           * Python